bigwiv/Biopython-cn/chr18.rst

     R  -4  -8  -4  -2   2
        D   E   H   K   R

 Very nice.
-Now we°Øve got our very own substitution matrix to play with!
+Now we‚Äôve got our very own substitution matrix to play with!

-18.5??BioSQL ®C storing sequences in a relational database
+18.5  BioSQL ‚Äì storing sequences in a relational database
 ---------------------------------------------------------

 `BioSQL <http://www.biosql.org/>`__ is a joint effort between the